dekuNukem/duckyPad/duckyscript_info.md

 ### `DP_SLEEP`

-You can use `DP_SLEEP` command to make duckyPad go to sleep.
+Make duckyPad go to sleep.

 Backlight and screen are turned off.

-Press any key to wake it up.
+Press any key to wake up.

 ### `PREV_PROFILE` / `NEXT_PROFILE`

-You can use `PREV_PROFILE` or `NEXT_PROFILE` command to switch to the previous / next profile.
+Switch to the previous / next profile.

 ### `GOTO_PROFILE`

-Use this command to jump to a particular profile.
+Jump to a particular profile.

 ```
 GOTO_PROFILE 3